Kenneth Lampl: Biography

+Lampl was born in the Bronx, New York, on November 7, 1964, and is Jewish.
+He and his family later moved to Ewing Township, New Jersey.
+He graduated from Ewing High School in 1982 and was inducted into the National Honor Society in his senior year.
+His father, Dr. Melvin Lampl, was an Army veteran of the Korean War who earned a PhD from Yeshiva University and worked as a clinical psychologist and director of psychology at Trenton Psychiatric Hospital, and his mother was Sondra Lampl.

+Lampl performed as part of jazz drummer and band leader Chico Hamilton's sextet, the Young Altos.
+They performed at Lincoln Center, the Apollo Theater, and the 1986 JVC Jazz Festival.

-Born in the Bronx, New York, Lampl studied saxophone with Paul Jeffrey and Sahib Shihab at Rutgers University and was a member of the Rutgers University Jazz Ensemble After college he went on tour with jazz drummer Chico Hamilton giving performances at Lincoln Center, the Apollo Theater and the JVC Jazz Festival.
-Lampl began his first classical composition studies with Pulitzer Prize winning composer Charles Wuorinen in the graduate program at Rutgers University.
-Lampl's first international recognition came with the winning of the "Prix Ravel" in composition from the American Conservatory in Fontainebleau, France and his first orchestral piece "Parallax" won the Cincinnati Symphony Orchestra Young Composers Award, the ASCAP Awards for Young Composers. and the Joseph H. Bearns Prize in Composition from Columbia University.
-In 1996 Lampl received his DMA in Composition from the Juilliard School studying with Milton Babbitt and John Corigliano, and taught Literature and Materials of Music there in the academic years 1996-1999.
-At the Juilliard School he received the Gretchanov Memorial Prize in Composition and fellowships from the foundations of Henry Mancini, George Gershwin and Richard Rodgers.
-In 1998 he was awarded a composer fellowship to the Tanglewood Music Festival where he studied film scoring with John Williams.
+He studied jazz saxophone and music composition with saxophonists Paul Jeffrey and Sahib Shihab at Rutgers University at the Rutgers University–New Brunswick campus in the Mason Gross School of the Arts from 1987 to 1991, and was a member of the Rutgers University Jazz Ensemble.
+At Rutgers, Lampl earned a Bachelor of Music (B.M.) degree in Jazz Performance.

+Lampl began his first classical composition studies with Pulitzer Prize-winning contemporary classical music composer Charles Wuorinen in the graduate program at Rutgers University, where he earned a Master of Music (M.M.) in Music Composition.
+Lampl's first international recognition came in 1991 with his winning the "Prix Ravel" in composition from the American Conservatory in Fontainebleau, France, and his first orchestral piece "Parallax" won the Cincinnati Symphony Orchestra Young Composers Award, the ASCAP Award for Young Composers, and the Joseph H. Bearns Prize in Composition from Columbia University.

+After finishing his masters degree, in 1992 he began doctoral studies at the Juilliard School, studying with composer and music theorist Milton Babbitt and classical music composer John Corigliano.
+In 1996 Lampl received his DMA in Classical Composition.
+Lampl taught Literature and Materials of Music there in the academic years 1996–99.
+At the Juilliard School he received the Gretchanov Memorial Prize in Composition and fellowships from the foundations of Henry Mancini, George Gershwin, and Richard Rodgers.
+In 1998 he was awarded a composer fellowship to the Tanglewood Music Festival.
+There, he studied film scoring with composer and conductor John Williams.